The St Francis Way or Way of St Francis is also known as Cammino di Francesco or Via Francigena di San Francesco.

 La Verna Sanctuary: is located in a peaceful mountain location surrounded by breathtaking natural beauty.
 It is here where Saint Francis and his followers meditated and where St Francis experienced the stigmata.

 Assisi: is the home town, as well as the burial place, of Saint Francis and the most important Franciscan pilgrimage destination.
 A UNESCO-listed city-sanctuary, Assisi is unique for its rich spiritual heritage, as well as its medieval art and architecture.
 Assisi is the spiritual centre of the St Francis Way.
+It is possible to take the St. Francis way from Assisi to Rieti either by walking or cycling.

 It was in the Rieti Valley, also known as the Sacred Valley, where many important episodes in the life of Saint Francis took place.
 It was in the Rieti Valley where he founded the Franciscan order for instance.
-On this section of the St Francis Way you will encounter and have the chance to visit many chapels and places of interest related to the life of the saint such as the Sanctuary of Poggio Bustone, the oldest Franciscan settlement outside Assisi.
+On this section of the St Francis Way, you will encounter and have the chance to visit many chapels and places of interest related to the life of the saint such as the Sanctuary of Poggio Bustone, the oldest Franciscan settlement outside Assisi.

 The markings for the St Francis Way will vary: on the first section from Florence to Sansepolcro you will mainly follow red and white long distance markings.
 From Sansepolcro, you will be able to follow the blue and yellow St Francis Way signposts.